ovrcome/release-notes/mobile_app_release_notes.md

-# Release notes for oVRcome's Server Software
+# Release notes for oVRcome's Mobile App

 This file contains public release notes for oVRcome's mobile app.
 CHanges apply to both Android and iOS versions, except where noted.